NoorMohammed17/nextProject1/README.md

 ### Tech Stack :-

 #### Next.js -
-A React framework for web.
+A React framework for the web.
 Next.js enables you to create full-stack Web applications by extending the latest React features, and integrating powerful Rust-based JavaScript tooling for the fastest builds.

+#### React.js -
+The libraray for web and native user interfaces.